 Facebook has over 2 billion users, which makes it the largest social network on the planet.
 People from all walks of life use Facebook pretty regularly, so it makes sense for most businesses to advertise, regardless of their target market or business model (B2C, B2B).
 There’s no cost to create a Facebook Business account, but the average cost-per-click for a paid Facebook ad is roughly 27 cents.

 Like Facebook, Twitter isn’t reserved for certain types of businesses or users.
 Millennials, however, reportedly use Twitter the most.
-Since the maximum word count of a tweet is just 280 characters, Twitter is best suited for posting official statements, links to larger forms of content (news articles), and anything you wish to communicate with a sense of urgency, like promotions.
+Since the maximum word count of a tweet is just 280 characters, Twitter is best suited for posting official statements, links to more substantial forms of content (news articles), and anything you wish to communicate with a sense of urgency, like promotions.

 Many businesses also use Twitter to post funny comments because it makes them seem more human and therefore strengthens their connection to their target market.
 Instead of a per-click price model, Twitter prices are determined through engagements (likes, shares, comments).
 Your cost per engagement could range anywhere from $0.50 to $4.